lohithgn/blazor-sushi/README.md

 # Blazor Sushi
 This repo showcases Blazor version of Kendo UI Sushi Single Page Application.
-Blazor Sushi is a ficticious online etore which sells sushis.
+Blazor Sushi is a ficticious online store which sells sushis.

 # Live Demo
 Blazor Sushi is hosted on Surge and the live demo can be found here: [Blazor Sushi](https://blazorsushi.surge.sh)